-In other contexts, the Supreme Court recognizes the Constitution's guarantees that an individual's innermost private thoughts (the genesis of all intangible intellectual property) are private and entitled to protection from compelled or induced disclosure (e.g., Fifth Amendment right against self-incrimination).
-Likewise, once expressed or disclosed, these private thoughts are afforded protection as well (e.g., First Amendment free speech and Fourth Amendment protection against illegal search and seizure).
+In other contexts the Supreme Court recognizes the Constitution's guarantees that an individual's innermost private thoughts (which also comprise the genesis of all intangible intellectual property) are private and entitled to protection from compelled or induced disclosure (e.g., Fifth Amendment right against self-incrimination).
+Likewise,

 Private property rights emanating from an individual's private thoughts and ideas should be afforded no less constitutional protection merely because they involve intellectual property thoughts.
-In fact, these should arguably carry greater weight since the government induces the individual inventor to disclose such private thoughts and ideas in exchange for the promise of limited exclusivity.
-The mere fact that the government issues a patent, evidencing this agreement between the inventor and the government, is insufficient in itself to transform these valuable private rights into a public right.
-In fact, the patent laws recognize the distinction in that disclosed but not claimed subject matter is considered dedicated to the public domain rather than retained by the disclosing inventor.[5]
-Similarly, once a patent expires, the claimed private rights are then considered public domain.
-Congress has recently affirmed the necessity to protect these private thoughts as private property rights by passing legislation, with overwhelming bipartisan support, nationalizing trade secret protection.[6]
-Simultaneously trivializing the rights as public property rights after inducing the individual to disclose these nationally protected valuable secrets (inventions) denies the proper constitutional protection for those private thoughts and rights and renders the quid pro quo of the Patent/Copyright clause agreement illusory.
+In fact, it arguably carries greater weight since the sovereign induces the individual inventor to disclose such private thoughts and ideas in exchange for the promise of limited exclusivity.
+The mere fact that the sovereign issues a certificate, evidencing this agreement between the inventor and the sovereign, is insufficient in itself to transform these valuable private rights into a public right.
+In fact, the patent laws recognize the distinction in that disclosed but not claimed subject matter is considered dedicated to the public domain rather than retained by the disclosing inventor.
+Miller v.
+Brass Co., 104 U.S. 350 (1882) ("the claim of a specific device or combination, and an omission to claim other devices or combinations apparent on the face of the patent, are, in law, a dedication to the public of that which is not claimed.
+It is a declaration that that which is not claimed is either not the patentee's invention, or, if his, he dedicates it to the public.") (emphasis added).

+Similarly, once a patent expires the claimed private rights are then considered public domain.
+Congress has recently affirmed the necessity to protect these private thoughts as private property rights by passing legislation, with overwhelming bipartisan support, nationalizing trade secret protection.
+Simultaneously trivializing the rights as public property rights after inducing the individual to disclose these nationally protected valuable secrets (inventions), denies the proper constitutional protection for those private thoughts and rights and renders the quid pro quo of the Patent/Copyright clause agreement illusory.